 - kidney disease

 - stomach pain

-- a sudden change in your bowel habits that’s lasted over a week
+- a sudden change in your bowel habits that’s lasted over 1 week

 - a magnesium- or sodium-restricted diet

-Magnesium citrate may also interact with certain medications.
-For example, if you’re taking certain medications to treat HIV, magnesium citrate can stop these drugs from working properly.
-Ask your doctor if magnesium citrate can interfere with any medications or supplements that you’re currently taking.
+Ask your doctor if magnesium citrate can interfere with any medications or supplements that you’re taking.

 Although magnesium citrate is safe for most people, you may encounter side effects after using it.
 The most common side effects are mild diarrhea and stomach discomfort.
 You can also experience more serious side effects, such as:

 - an allergic reaction, which may cause hives, trouble breathing, or other symptoms

 - nervous system issues, which may cause confusion or depression

 - cardiovascular issues, such as low blood pressure or irregular heartbeat